-SRIJAN, the Annual project and class activity showcase day and INQUEST, the Annual science & maths exhibition day are the forums for displaying what has been learnt through activities, research & exploration in various subjects.
+SRIJAN, the annual project and class activity showcase day and INQUEST, the Annual science & maths exhibition day are the forums for displaying what has been learned through activities, research & exploration in various subjects.
 These are the days when the children display their ideas and creativity to the rest of the school, parents and other visitors.
 These performances are held in classrooms as well as in common & open spaces of the school campus.
 In sync with our 100% participation policy, all the students get opportunities to perform in front of an audience.

 The J M International School has brought about a change in the attitude and mindset of students, the community and the city at large.
-The schools have equipped the students to make well informed choices, and recognize the links between degrading environment, poverty and unsustainable development.
+The schools have equipped the students to make well-informed choices, and recognize the links between degrading environment, poverty and unsustainable development.

 We lead the students through the FOUR C's - CURIOSITY, CREATIVITY, COMPETENCE & COMPASSION.
 Whatever the age, our attempt is to encourage active learning and direct participation.

-Some of the many initiatives of the Environment initiatives at JMIS have been:
+Some of the many initiatives of the environment initiatives at JMIS have been: -